No767/AIO-ADNS/README.md

 A Fast, Secure, and Scalable DNS Server for home users

+# Info

+AIO-ADNS is a fork of ADNS that is designed to be faster and more secure than ADNS.
+Instead of having a control panel made from pure HTML and some JS, AIO-ADNS uses React.js to leverage many core components and a cleaner UI.

 ## Features

     * Caches DNS queries to reduce latencies on repeat visits